 She developed NeuroSomatic Integration™ and founded The Marin Center for Somatic Education in order to help generate interest and awareness in the concept of prevention and the process of self- sensing as a door to maintaining health and well-being.
 Since its inception, the center has promoted and taught numerous movement classes and somatic education workshops for over 20 years, offered private sessions, mentoring to other bodyworkers, as well as client consultations.

 Three volumes of ‘Somatic Intelligence™’ were produced and distributed as a manual and guide to students of this work and to help forward the integration of these principles into other forms of movement, therapeutic exercise, and hands-on practices.
-Suresha recently completed two more volumes of Somatic Intelligence for practitioners and the general public alike that guide the reader in how to develop the type of relationship with their body that allows change to happen quickly using reeducation methods and principles.
+Suresha recently completed three more volumes of Somatic Intelligence for practitioners and the general public alike that guide the reader in how to develop the type of relationship with their body that allows change to happen quickly using reeducation methods and principles.
 Volume 5 of this series includes a host of movement sequences that target the main communication systems in the body which know how to create change quickly.
+Volume 6, “Opposing Gravity”, is a much needed book that describes a variety of diagnostic, professional treatment and self-treatment options for head trauma.

 The Marin Center for Somatic Education is a vehicle to help solve the puzzle of chronic pain, to help reverse acute pain and dysfunction, and to help promote self-sensing and self-regulation in ways that both prevent old issues from recurring and new ones from developing.
 It has proven effective enough for thousands of clients over the years that Suresha felt motivated to share the methods on a wider scale.